Dark Horse (2011 film): Plot

 The scene cuts to a shot of Abe in hospital surrounded by his family.
 He wakes up and they report that he has been in a coma for two months after being hit by a car in the office parking lot.
 Miranda is there and tells him that she did not know him and was never attracted to him but then adds that she cares.
 She does not specify about what she cares and refuses to answer his questions about what.
 She leaves, saying that she is not pregnant despite Abe's mother's belief, and Abe flatlines.
 He recovers only to develop hepatitis and jaundice.
 He talks with Marie, forcefully kisses her (thereby contaminating her) and flatlines again.

-Looking well he walks into his parents' house where he has lived his whole life.
+Looking well, he walks into his parents' house where he has lived his whole life.
 It is empty of people.
 He tears off a small section of wallpaper to reveal his childhood height recorded on the wall by his father with the label Abe, Dad's "Dark Horse".

 At the uncovering of his headstone his family is gathered with Marie and a young workmate, who may be her boy-toy, as well as Miranda who is holding a young baby and who has Richard's arm around her.
 Richard points out the inscribed death date is wrong but his father says not to tell Richard's mother.

-Marie slowdances with Abe by candlelight to a saxophone version of "When I Fall in Love" and the scene abruptly cuts to a shot of Marie sitting at work with a faraway, daydream look on her face casting into doubt the source of the story.
+Marie slow-dances with Abe by candlelight to a saxophone version of "When I Fall in Love" and the scene abruptly cuts to a shot of Marie sitting at work with a faraway, daydream look on her face casting into doubt the source of the story.